About Rose-Mary Center

 that Caesar Grasselli’s wife, Johanna, had created behind the mansion.

 In 1967, we revised our mission to serve children with intellectual

 and developmental disabilities.
 In 1989, with the opening of our first

 adult group home, we expanded operations to serve all ages from

 childhood through end of life.
 We now operate multiple group homes

 through Cuyahoga County.

 Today, we proudly serve over 100 individuals through our residential

-services, adult day programs, school, vocational center, summer camp,
+services, adult day programs, and vocational center.

 Rose-Mary Center today is the product of a long list of volunteers,